 Explore the remnants of the former Khmer Empire

 Fly to Danang and transfer to Hoi An.
-This afternoon take a walking tour of Hoi An including the elaborate Japanese Bridge and the workshop of social enterprise Reaching Out.
-The next morning visit the beautiful rural Tra Que Village.
+In the afternoon take a walking tour of Hoi An including the elaborate Japanese Bridge and the workshop of social enterprise 'Reaching Out'.
+The next morning visit the beautiful, rural Tra Que Village.

 Travel the scenic route to Hue over the Hai Van Pass.
 Visit the UNESCO Royal Tomb of Minh Mang.
 The next day explore the imposing Imperial Citadel before seeing Thien Mu Pagoda and cruising along the Perfume River.

 Journey To Hanoi